Self-harm is when you hurt yourself as a way of dealing with very difficult feelings, painful memories or overwhelming situations and experiences.

 After self-harming you may feel a short-term sense of release, but the cause of your distress is unlikely to have gone away.
 Self-harm can also bring up very difficult emotions and could make you feel worse.

 Mind explains self-harm, including possible causes and how you can access treatment and support.
 It includes tips for helping yourself, and guidance for friends and family.

-Get help for self harm from NHS Choices.
+Get help for self harm from the NHS.

 Harmless is a voluntary organisation for people who self harm, their friends, families, You can find help, advice and support on their webpages here

 selfharm UK is a project dedicated to supporting young people impacted by self-harm, providing a safe space to talk, ask any questions and be honest about what's going on in your life.

 Depression is a low mood that lasts for a long time, and affects your everyday life.

 In its mildest form, depression can mean just being in low spirits.
 It doesn’t stop you leading your normal life but makes everything harder to do and seem less worthwhile.

 At its most severe, depression can be life-threatening because it can make you feel suicidal or simply give up the will to live.